The Holocaust in Bulgaria: Reception and legacy

 The world's first Holocaust trial was held in Bulgaria in early 1945.
-Earlier wartime trials of had punished war criminals and others, but the "hastily convened" People's Court Panel VII tried 64 Bulgarian officials for crimes committed in the enforcement of the pro-Axis Bulgarian government's policies against the Jews as part of the Final Solution.
+Earlier wartime trials had punished war criminals and others, but the "hastily convened" People's Court Panel VII tried 64 Bulgarian officials for crimes committed in the enforcement of the pro-Axis Bulgarian government's policies against the Jews as part of the Final Solution.
 The court was formed on the initiative of the Fatherland Front's Jewish committee.
 Unlike the later Nuremberg trials, and despite radical change to a communist-led government, the court's decisions were based on the pre-existing Bulgarian criminal code.
 Although this legitimized the new state, it made prosecutions for complicity in the mass murders itself difficult, because the regime had created the legal framework within which the crimes were lawful, like the 1940 Law for the Protection of the Nation and the 1942 decree-law.
 Instead, prosecutions were mainly for "incidental malfeasance" and convictions were hard to secure.

 Now fighting with the Soviets against the Nazis, the Bulgarian Army tried to shield from liability officers who had abused Jewish forced labourers and lawyers engaged in the liquidation of Jews' assets mostly escaped sanction.
 Most defendants were acquitted or received lenient penalties and most offenders were never charged.
 Two death sentences were handed down, including one for Alexander Belev, but he had already died in 1944 and was tried in absentia.
 Shortly afterwards, records of the People's Court Panel VII trial were suppressed, including the "abundant testimony", and secreted, unpublished, in the exclusive archives of the communist People's Republic of Bulgaria's Interior Ministry.
 Until the end of the Cold War, they were seldom cited.